Since I now have a lot of other things, some of my posts contain more photos than text. This post is no exception.

 Evening gatherings on the terrace of the house

-Setfon Street
+Setfon street

-Catholic cemetery is very different from ours.
+Catholic cemetery is very different from ours

-3 old Citroen someone in the yard
+3 old Citroens in someone's yard

-10 years ago Daria was here on a volunteer project
+10 years ago, Daria was here on a volunteer project

-Dolmen stands just in the forest
+Dolmen just stands in the forest

 The weather was amazing that day

-Fairy Cave
+Fairy cave

-The entrance to the cave is not easy to find.
+The entrance to the cave is not easy to find

 The first attempts to come up with something in the dark

-Large cave hall with a window outside
+Large cave hall with a window to the outside

-The cave ends with a window overlooking the mountains.
+The cave ends with a window overlooking the mountains

 -